saltstack/salt/doc/topics/best_practices.rst

 When structuring Salt States and Formulas it is important to begin with the directory structure.
 A proper directory structure clearly defines the functionality of each state to the user via visual inspection of the state's name.

 Reviewing the `MySQL Salt formula
 <https://github.com/saltstack-formulas/mysql-formula>`_ it is clear to see
-the benefits to the end user when reviewing a sample of the available states:
+the benefits to the end-user when reviewing a sample of the available states:

 .. code-block:: bash